 The most important organisational activity or activities are those that are highest in the ranking and whose accumulated emissions in Column 3e exceed the 50% threshold of the total in Column 3e.
-It is permissible to expand the list of most important activities to include activities lower-ranking if the organisation can substantiate that the organisational activity or activities are likely to be among the most important organisational activities in the future based on organisational and/or market developments.
+It is permissible to expand the list of most important activities to include lower-ranking activities if the organisation can substantiate that

+- the organisational activity or activities are likely to be among the most important organisational activities in the future based on organisational and/or market developments; - the organisational activity or activities have a relatively high impact and influence on one or more of the OIE types.